openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 152: Venetian blind – time of full turn of the slats

 time of full turn cycle of the slats
-For Venetian blinds (parameter 151 set to 2) the parameter determines time of full turn cycle of the slats.
-The parameter is irrelevant for other modes.

-0-65535 (0 - 655.35s, every 0.01s) - time of turn
+<p&gtFor Venetian blinds (parameter 151 set to 2) the parameter determines time of full turn cycle of the slats.
+The parameter is irrelevant for other modes.</p&gt <p&gt0-65535 (0 - 655.35s, every 0.01s) - time of turn</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```150```.